 “There are construction costs, infrastructure costs, remediation costs — there are so many costs,” said the developer, who spoke about South Works with The Real Deal on the condition of anonymity.
 “It’s hard to imagine you could ever get the revenue to make that deal make sense.”

 On construction costs alone, a building on the South Works site would cost as much as one on the lakefront in the Gold Coast, the developer said.
 But where a Gold Coast condo could sell for $1 million, it would be able to sell for “a fraction” of that at South Works.

-On reason for that is it’s distance from Downtown, a full 10 miles from the center of the city.
+One reason for that is its distance from Downtown, a full 10 miles from the center of the city.

 “There’s a reason there aren’t multimillion-dollar condos up and down the lakefront.
 You also have to be close to the economic engine” of Downtown, he said.